Dr. Gaurav Agrawal - Children Heart Care

 Which method is suitable for closure of ASDs?

-Advantages of ASD closure by using Device (Non-surgical method)?
+Advantages of ASD closure by device (non-surgical method)?

-How we should do follow-up after device closure or after surgery?
+How should follow-up be done after device closure or surgery?

 Patent Ductus Arteriosus (PDA)